 India’s position in global geopolitics is complex and multidimensional, influenced by its unique historical, economic, and strategic circumstances.
 This article discusses India’s relations with the BRICS countries, the West, NATO, and its prominent neighbours, China and Russia, to understand whether it is moving towards or away from the West from different perspectives.

 Thanks to tremendous economic growth since the early 1990s, India is now the fifth-largest economy in the world and by far the largest democracy, with roughly 950 million eligible voters.
-This is due to a combination of demographic dividends, increased industrialisation, deregulation, and increased technology use.
+This is due to demographic dividends, increased industrialisation, deregulation, and increased technology use.
 India has experienced an average growth rate of 6-7% from 1991 until today and is poised to climb even higher on the global economic ladder.

 Many American companies are relocating manufacturing capabilities from China and have identified India as one of the most favourable destinations.
 At least 200 companies have recognised India as the most favourable destination.
 Even many European and Japanese companies have identified India as a location to set up balancing manufacturing capabilities to reduce their dependency on China.
 Mexico has been the short-range winner, but Vietnam, the Philippines, Singapore, and India are strong contenders.
 During the last 12 years, the number of Swedish companies with a presence in India has increased by more than 60%